Sunday, March 31, 2024

 This blog is being posted for selfish, selfish me... because I am also increasingly forgetful and I like keeping information like this handy.
 All water sports are dangerous and I am not liable for your actions.

-I do have a couple of suggestions for making paddling safer:
+I do have a few suggestions for making paddling safer:

 • Wear your life vest.